-This paperexplores adopting and using the e-filing for submission of tax returns.
-Everyone who is earning an income is required by law in South Africa, to file tax returns annually.
-Taxpayers may either submit tax returns via online through the e-filing or they can physically goto a tax branch office to manually file tax returns.
+This paper explores the determinants for adopting and using the e-Government revenue application for submission of tax returns.
+Everyone who is earning an income is required by law to submit tax returns annually.
+Taxpayers may either file their tax returns via online through the e-Government revenue application (e-filing) or they can physically go to a tax branch office to manually file tax returns.

 According to Ishola (2016), tax is a compulsory levy collected by the tax authority from individual taxpayers and organisations in line with the tax laws of a country.
-Ibid, 2016, pointed that a fair system taxation is recommended and it need to be convenientand efficient.Taxes are payableon any type of earnings (Ibid, 2016).
+Ibid, 2016, pointed that a fair system taxation is recommended and it need to be convenient and efficient.
+Taxes are payable on any type of earnings (Ibid, 2016).
 Biggest fear of users of information system globally is commonly the concern of sharing personal and confidential information when using any technology via online platforms.
 Laudon and Laudon (2013), mentioned that there is lots of vulnerabilities to many kinds of threats when huge personal data is kept in an electronic form than when in physical manual paper form.
-Chances of unauthorised access to data which is stored electronically is evitable because data misuse can take place at any point where the system can be accessed.
-It is very critical that the tax authority's website for e-filing must be highly secured as it is used by many taxpayers whose personal data might be at stake.
-Advice by Crews (2013), is that users of information system must avoid the usage of free public Wi-Fi as it lacks security from data manipulations by third parties when accessing the system.
-For example, the introduction of the Covid-19 pandemic globally, have increased the need for the usage of online platforms for services like the e-filing, offering of educational class sessions for schools, including tertiary institutions, etc. The implementation of e-filing in South Africa had moved it upwards on the world rankings on tax processing from position 32 to position 11 (Berger, 2011).
-It takes 200hours for a company in South Africa to process a tax return while the global average is 268 hours (Berger, 2011).